Sko-P/Emploitic-Job-Scrapper/README.md

 Ingénieur intégration Systèmes embarqués
 ```
 ## DISCLAIMER
-This solution is not provided by Emploitic nor one of its employees
+This solution is **NOT** provided by Emploitic nor one of its employees

 ## Contact
 mail : kmedelbachir@gmail.com